 Santa Monica home prices are not only among the most expensive in California, but Santa Monica real estate also consistently ranks among the most expensive in America.

-Santa Monica is a decidedly white-collar city, with fully 95.18% of the workforce employed in white-collar jobs, well above the national average.
+Santa Monica is a decidedly white-collar city, with fully 95.34% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Santa Monica is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Santa Monica who work in management occupations (16.74%), art, media, and design (12.84%), and sales jobs (10.46%).
+There are especially a lot of people living in Santa Monica who work in management occupations (18.01%), art, media, and design (12.15%), and office and administrative support (9.44%).

 Of important note, Santa Monica is also a city of artists.
 Santa Monica has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Monica’s character.